Mama Africa (Yemi Alade album)

 Mama Africa (also known as Mama Africa: The Diary of an African Woman) is the second studio album by Nigerian singer Yemi Alade.
-It was released on March 25, 2016, by Effyzzie Music Group.
-The album is the follow-up to her debut studio album King of Queens (2014).
-It features guest appearances from P-Square, Sarkodie, Sauti Sol, Flavour N'abania, Rotimi Keys, DJ Arafat and Selebobo.
-The album was produced by GospelOnDeBeatz, DJ Coublon, Selebobo, Philkeyz, BeatsByEmzo, Masterkraft, Rotimi Keys and Mr. Chidoo.
-It was supported by six singles: "Na Gode", "Do As I Do", "Ferrari", "Kom Kom", "Africa" and "Tumbum".
+It was released by Effyzzie Music Group on 25 March 2016.
+A follow-up to King of Queens, the album features collaborations with P-Square, Sarkodie, Sauti Sol, Flavour N'abania, Rotimi Keys, DJ Arafat and Selebobo.
+Mama Africa was produced by GospelOnDeBeatz, DJ Coublon, Selebobo, Philkeyz, BeatsByEmzo, Masterkraft, Rotimi Keys and Mr. Chidoo.
+It was supported by the singles "Na Gode", "Do As I Do", "Ferrari", "Kom Kom", "Africa" and "Tumbum".
 The album's deluxe edition features collaborations with South African musicians Bucie and AKA.
 Mama Africa won World Beat at the 2017 Independent Music Awards.

-Background
+Background and promotion

-Yemi Alade announced that the album would be released in March 2016.
-She disclosed its title was Mama Africa and said it would focus on the strengths and weaknesses of an African woman.
-The album combines elements of Afropop, highlife, R&B, coupé-décalé, hip-hop and pop.
-Yemi Alade said recording the album was a struggle because she was constantly traveling to different countries every day.
+Alade announced that the album would be released in March 2016.
+She revealed that it will be named Mama Africa and would highlight the virtues and vices of African women.
+The album's music is a mixture of Afropop, highlife, R&B, coupé-décalé, hip-hop and pop.
+Alade said recording the album was a struggle because she was constantly travelling to different countries every day.
 She also said she recorded the album to "capture all of Africa on one CD".
-Yemi Alade told The Fader magazine she collaborated with artists from West Africa, East Africa and South Africa.
-She enlisted GospelOnDeBeatz, DJ Coublon, Selebobo, Philkeyz, BeatsByEmzo, Masterkraft, Rotimi Keys and Mr. Chidoo to produce the album.
+Alade told The Fader magazine she collaborated with artists from West Africa, East Africa and South Africa.
+She recruited GospelOnDeBeatz, DJ Coublon, Selebobo, Philkeyz, BeatsByEmzo, Masterkraft, Rotimi Keys and Mr. Chidoo to produce the album.

 Mama Africa features guest appearances from P-Square, Sarkodie, Sauti Sol, Flavour N'abania, Rotimi Keys, DJ Arafat and Selebobo.

-It was made available for pre-order on iTunes a week before its official release.
-Yemi Alade announced that proceeds from the sale of the album will go to the Feed a Child charity initiative.
-The album's deluxe edition was released on April 6, 2016, and features collaborations with South African musicians Bucie and AKA.
+The album was made available for pre-order on iTunes a week before its official release.
+Alade announced that proceeds from the album's sales will go to the Feed a Child charity initiative.
+The album's deluxe edition was released on 6 April 2016, and features collaborations with South African musicians Bucie and AKA.
 Mama Africa charted in Germany, Malaysia and France.